Detroit Firefighters Will Face Discipline After Posing For New Year’s Eve Selfie In Front Of Burning Home

 The owners of a Detroit home are expressing outrage after a group of firefighters stopped to pose for a selfie in front of the burning building on New Year’s Eve — a picture that the owners said prevented them from saving the structure.

-Those firefighters are now facing discipline for the ill-timed selfie.
+Those individuals are now facing discipline for the ill-timed selfie, according to new reports.

-As the New York Post noted, the image of the Detroit firefighters posing and smiling in front of the two-story home gained some viral interest this week, showing 18 firefighters standing together in rows in front of the home as it was engulfed in flames.
-Deonte Higginbotham, whose family has owned the home for 50 years, spoke out this week and demanded that the firefighters be canned for the selfie.
+As the New York Post noted, the image of the Detroit firefighters posing and smiling in front of the two-story home gained some viral interest this week, showing 18 firefighters standing together in rows in front of the house as it was engulfed in flames.
+Deonte Higginbotham, whose family has owned the home for 50 years, spoke out this week and demanded that the men be canned for the selfie.

 “They just let it burn to the ground … Eighteen men and none of them did anything,” he said.
 “All of them need to be fired.”